LLMatic: Neural Architecture Search via Large Language Models and Quality Diversity Optimization

-For our QD archives, we set $10$ niches per dimension, and we have $2$ dimensions per archive.
-We set our number of random initial networks to $10$.
-Random initial networks are needed to be filled in archives before evolution can start.
-For the network archive, we have the depth-to-width ratio of the network as our first dimension and the FLOPS of the network as the second dimension.
-The depth-to-width ratio has an upper limit of $200$ and the maximum FLOPS is set to $5$ GigaFLOPS.
-For the second archive, i.e. the prompt archive, we have the prompt encoded as an integer as the first dimension and temperature as the second dimension.
-The maximum value of the prompt equals the number of prompts we have, which is $16$ in total.
-The maximum value of temperature is set to $1$ as it can never increase beyond that for our LLM.
-The lower limit for all the dimensions is $0$.
-For the network archive, we simply select the fittest network while for the prompt archive, we select the most curious prompt which depends on the curiosity score.
+For the network archive, we simply select a random network while for the prompt archive, we select the most curious prompt individual, which depends on the curiosity score.
 This curiosity score is incremented by $1.0$ if the selected prompt adds the generated network to the network archive, decreased by $0.5$ if the network is not added, and reduced by $1.0$ if the created network is untrainable.
-If the generated network has better fitness than the previous generation's best network, the collective prompt fitness score for the prompt in the prompt individual is increased by $1$, otherwise, it is unchanged.
+If the generated network has better fitness than the previous generation's best network, the collective prompt fitness score for the prompt in the prompt individual is increased by $1$; otherwise, it is unchanged.
 We use prompts that are generalizable to any problem in any domain.
-The following are the prompts that we use for mutation:

-An example of a prompt will look like this while the mutation operator is selected:
+Refer to supplementary material for an example of mutation and crossover prompts.